U.S. Department of Health & Human Services Funding and Resources

 Provides information on multiple grants and programs to support the development and education of the health workforce to meet the needs of rural, underserved, and other vulnerable populations.
 Covers funding opportunities for workforce, including scholarship and loan repayment programs, in the areas of behavioral health, primary care, nursing, oral health, geriatrics, and public health.

-Outlines how the Health Resources and Services Administration (HRSA) is addressing the opioid crisis and resources on expanding access to care, connecting resources, sharing best practices, training, and more.
+Highlights several programs and opportunities the Health Resources and Services Administration (HRSA) is supporting to address the opioid crisis and resources on expanding access to care, connecting resources, sharing best practices, training, and more.

 Provides an overview of human services in rural America.
 Answers frequently asked questions on the topic, details successful rural model program examples, and links to additional resources and information for funding, events, and related organizations.